-- Kate in Lost escaped her police escort at the airport this way.
+- Kate in Lost escapes her police escort at the airport this way.

-- CSI "What's Eating Gilbert Grissom?", the suspect asks for a bathroom break.
-After taking longer than he should, they bust down the stall door, thinking he escaped, but instead, he committed suicide by suffocating himself with a plastic bag.
+- In the CSI episode "What's Eating Gilbert Grissom?", the suspect asks for a bathroom break.
+After taking longer than he should, they bust down the stall door, thinking he escaped, but find instead that he committed suicide by suffocating himself with a plastic bag.

 - An episode of Law & Order: SVU used this as part of its Deus Angst Machina: Stabler discovers that he sent the wrong man to jail and promises him that he'll get him out once they arrest the actual criminal.
 Once said perp is arrested, he asks to use the restroom and dies in the attempt, though it's left ambiguous whether this was an accident or the guest-starring Rabid Cop killed him.
 This somehow makes it impossible to clear the other man's name: despite knowing he's innocent, they have to leave him to serve out the rest of his sentence.
 This gets a Continuity Nod in a later episode, where the prisoner is shown again and gives Stabler a Death Glare.
 (It does not, however, prevent Stabler and his coworkers from constantly pushing to arrest and lock up suspects with as little evidence as possible.)

-- Also happened in "Next of Kin", with the suspect breaking out of the bathroom of the RV they're transporting him across the country in.
+- Also happens in "Next of Kin", with the suspect breaking out of the bathroom of the RV they're transporting him across the country in.

 - In Foyle's War, a spy manages this on a train.
 The small-town cop she gets away from says it was like The Lady Vanishes.